CredentialEngine/CredentialRegistry/docs/11_registry_changeset_sync.md

 - `X-Registry-Community`: envelope community name.
 - `X-Registry-Changeset-Key`: S3 object key for the ZIP.

 `REGISTRY_CHANGESET_SYNC_ENDPOINT_TIMEOUT_SECONDS` controls both the connection and response timeout and defaults to 30 seconds.

+Endpoint delivery is best-effort and never fails the changeset run.
+A non-2xx response or network error is retried up to 2 more times (3 attempts total), waiting `REGISTRY_CHANGESET_SYNC_ENDPOINT_RETRY_INTERVAL_SECONDS` (default 30) between attempts.
+If all attempts fail, the error is logged and reported, and the run still completes: the synced cutoffs advance and the failed ZIP is not re-delivered in a later window.
+It remains available in S3 under its changeset key for manual recovery.

-A non-2xx response or network error fails the changeset run and does not advance the synced cutoffs, allowing the job to retry.
+S3 upload failures, by contrast, do fail the run without advancing the synced cutoffs, so the job retries the same window.

 ## Delete payloads